s3alfisc/fwildclusterboot/cran-comments.md

 ## Resubmission of 0.12.1

+I have added additional information on how to download WildBootTests.jl to the description file.

+I have also corrected the link to the JuliaConnectoR package, which now points to CRAN instead of the github repo.

+Tests via rhub and github actions pass without notes.

+## Resubmission of 0.12.1

 I have added comments regarding the SystemRequirements for Julia and WildBootTests.jl, including a link where to download Julia from.
 I also mention that WildBootTests.jl can be downloaded from the Julia package manager.